 National Fuel realigns corporate structure, separating utility and interstate pipeline and storage assets to form present-day National Fuel Gas Distribution Corporation and National Fuel Gas Supply Corporation, respectively.

-Seneca establishes its West Coast operations when it acquires a 75 percent interest in Argo Petroleum Corporation’s principal oil and gas properties in California.
+Seneca Resources Company, LLC, establishes its West Coast operations when it acquires a 75% interest in Argo Petroleum Corporation’s principal oil and gas properties in California.

 Seneca drills its first offshore well in the Gulf of Mexico.
 Seneca sold its offshore oil and gas properties in 2011 to focus on its Appalachian shale development program.